ronaldbosma/blog/content/blog/replace-placholders-in-string-with-bicep-function/index.md

   '''
 ```

-And we have the following dictionary with placeholders and values:
+Here's the continuation with the reviewed and refined text:

 ```bicep
 var placeholders = {